 The term “executor” and “personal representative” are often used inter-changeably.
 The bottom line is that this individual has a legal responsibility to protect all of the assets of the estate until the probate process (if required), is completed and all assets are distributed.

-You have no obligation to serve as an executor.
+You have no obligation to serve as an executor of an estate.
 If you feel that you don’t have the time for it, or you simply have no desire to deal with certain beneficiaries, then you can decline.
 If the will provided for a backup executor, then that individual can serve.
 If not, a probate judge will appoint someone.

 It’s not just the 3 big credit bureaus that know everything about you